 Introduction to Linking Pages in HTML

-Link is simply defined as text, which is clickable so it helps to move from one page to another whenever this text has been clicked.
-So you give the link to any element like page, image or website too to move from one page to another.
-HTML link uses <a> tag with href attribute which is having path where actually want to jump.
-Any link included in HTML code by default shown in blue color, if this link is already visited by the user previously then it will be shown in purple color.
+Link is simply defined as text, which is clickable, so it helps to move from one page to another whenever this text has been clicked.
+You give the link to any element like page, image, or website to move from one page to another.
+HTML link uses <a> tag with href attribute which is having path were actually want to jump.
+Any link included in HTML code by default shown in blue color.
+If this link is already visited by the user previously, it will be shown in purple.
 We can able to change the color of this link by using CSS too.
 In this topic, we are going to learn about Linking Pages in HTML.

 Syntax of Linking Pages in HTML

 Let’s see how actually linking of pages can be done using HTML is as follows: